Urban density

-Urban density is a term used in urban planning and urban design to refer to the number of people inhabiting a given urbanized area.
+Urban density is a concept used in urban planning, urban studies, and related fields to describe the intensity of people, jobs, housing units, total floor area of buildings, or some other measure of human occupation, activity, and development across a defined unit of area.
+In general terms, urban density describes the degree of concentration or compactness of people or development in a city.
 As such it is to be distinguished from other measures of population density.
 Urban density is considered an important factor in understanding how cities function.
 Research related to urban density occurs across diverse areas, including economics, health, innovation, psychology and geography as well as sustainability.

 A 2019 meta-analysis of 180 studies on a vast number of economic outcomes of urban density concluded that urban density had net positive effects.
 However, there may be some regressive distributional effects.